 - Bedwetting at least twice a week for approximately three months

 Bedwetting in children is a common problem.
-It occurs in about 7% boys, and 3% girls who are five years old and below.
+It occurs in about 7% of boys and 3% of girls who are five years old and below.
 This number drops to 3% in males and 2% in girls by age 10.
 Children mostly outgrow this problem in their teenage years with about 1% of boys and girls having this disorder at age 18.

 Types of Bedwetting